 The strategic-relational approach I adopt provides this by understanding the state as an ensemble of strategically selective institutions with differential capabilities to engage in strategic political behavior and align with class-relevant social forces external to the formal structure of the state.
 In this perspective, state support for capital is contingent, temporally and geographically conditioned, and instituted through the construction of state and hegemonic projects, which impose a relative unity on state actions.
 I employ this approach to examine neoliberalization as a state and hegemonic project, supplanting a previously hegemonic project of development.
 The shift between projects has profound implications for agro-food regulation, development and food security goals, and the position of FAS within the state-capital nexus.
 I focus on three different cases involving FAS--centering on the agency's place relative to US development policy, free trade agreements, and biotechnology and food safety regulation--to understand how state institutions serve as site and strategy in processes of neoliberalization and internationalization.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Essex, Jamey Stuart, "The state as site and strategy: Neoliberalization, internationalization, and the Foreign Agricultural Service" (2005).
-Geography - Dissertations.
-Paper 15.
+Geography and the Environment - Dissertations.
+15.